Bank sort codes

 The Deutsche Bundesbank will additionally post the version of the bank sort code file without the new Field 14 in a non-binding manner on the internet.
 When using the bank sort code file, please observe the points contained in the disclaimer.
 The extended bank sort code file will be provided exclusively via ExtraNet.

 Payment service providers are required to notify the Bundesbank of any additions, deletions and modifications to the bank sort code file and to the interbank tape using the appropriate form.
-Payment service providers may use the form provided in "Downloads".
+Payment service providers may use the forms provided below.

 The applications for the bank sort code file should be completed and printed out by the payment service providers and submitted, if applicable through their central institution, to the appropriate branch of the Bundesbank.
 The notifications of changes to the interbank tape should be submitted - in the same manner as stated above - to the DG-Verlag in Wiesbaden, the Bank-Verlag in Cologne, or the appropriate Bundesbank branch.